 Signing up with Sainsbury's Energy means you will be able to manage your account online or with the free mobile app.
 Customers can compare their energy use with previous days, weeks or months and send meter readings 'in seconds'.

 Up until April 2019, Sainsbury's Energy was provided by British Gas.
 From that date, customers were automatically switched over to British Gas – users that have taken no action since will still be with this provider.
 That same year, Sainsbury's entered into an agreement with Npower.
+Now it's a partnership with Eon Next.

 Pros: Clear and jargon-free bills according to our survey, customers rewarded with Nectar points; offers a variety of tariffs